Polydimethylsiloxane, called PDMS or dimethicone, is a polymer widely used for the fabrication and prototyping of microfluidic chips.

 PDMS, during cross-linking, can be coated with a controlled thickness on a substrate using a simple spincoat.
 This allows the fabrication of multilayer devices and the integration of micro valves.

 It is deformable, which allows the integration of microfluidic valves using the deformation of PDMS micro-channels, the easy connection of leak-proof fluidic connections and its use to detect very low forces like biomechanics interactions from cells.
+It is also inexpensive compared to previously used materials (e.g., silicon).

-The PDMS is also easy to mold, because, even when mixed with the cross-linking agent, it remains liquid at room temperature for many hours.
+The PDMS is also easy to mold because, even when mixed with the cross-linking agent, it remains liquid at room temperature for many hours.
 The PDMS can mold structures at high resolutions.
 With some optimization, it is possible to mold structures of a few nanometers [3].

 It is gas permeable.
 It enables cell culture by controlling the amount of gas through PDMS or dead-end channels filling (residual air bubbles under liquid pressure may escape through PDMS to balance atmospheric pressure).